German election: 85,000 adults with disabilities can vote for the first time | DW | 17.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Germany’s top court decided in their favor in 2019 that adults who have legal guardians should no longer be barred from taking part in elections.
+Germany’s top court decided in 2019 that adults who have legal guardians should no longer be barred from taking part in elections.
 Now many of them will do so for the first time.

 Hannah Kauschke is excited about casting her vote — for the first time in her life, at the age of 30.